criteo/loop/README.md

 => Now browse to http://localhost:8080
 ```

 You can then point your browser to http://localhost:8080.
 It will run the build and stream the result to the browser.
-Once the build is done, your server is started, and your application served.
+Once the build is done, your server is started and your application is served.

 If you have changed some files in your project, just reload the page in your browser.
-The needed build step will be run again.
+The necessary build step will be run again.

 Pressing `r` in the terminal while **loop** is running will force the server task to restart.
 Pressing `x` will kill the current build and restart from scratch.

 ### Docs

 The development tasks are described in a file named `devloop.js` located at your project root.
 This is a javascript file, declaring several "tasks" and their dependencies.
-There are two mandatory tasks: the `proxy` one, and the `server` one.
+There are two mandatory tasks: `proxy`, and `server`.

 Therefore, a minimal `devloop.js` file looks like: